 For me, the best portable tent air conditioner was the Frigidaire (check on Amazon).
 It’s the mini-compact unit you should probably get if you have a tent that’s no bigger than 100 square feet.
 It’s widely available, and the price is more than fair.

 Because it weighs only 42 pounds and it’s so compact, you’ll have no problem transporting inside any car’s boot.

 Many times I don’t camp near a power source, and I have a 2000W generator to provide me with the energy I need.
-Compared to other ACs at this price, this only uses 410 Watts to operate, and it requires around double of that to start.
+Compared to other ACs at this price, this only uses 410 watts to operate, and it requires around double of that to start.

 Being an outside fitted unit, the remote control that comes in the kit is handy.
 And as for the controls itself, they are easy to use, with adjustable timers for both start and stop.

-It doesn’t require running any duct, it’s easy to install, and you can control the air flow by adjusting the blades.
+It doesn’t require running any duct, it’s easy to install, and you can control the airflow by adjusting the blades.

 There’s one thing about this one that might be annoying for light sleepers.
-On max setting, it produces around 67 dB, which can be a bit too much for some.
+On max settings, it produces around 67 dB, which can be a bit too much for some.
 I have no problem as I consider it to make a “white noise” that helps me fall asleep.